Kreativshikkk/Data-visualization-lesson/README.md

 ## Required libraries

 For this lesson the following Python libraries are required: `matplotlib`, `numpy`, `pandas`.
-If you're working with Pycharm, then you can download them usnig `Python Packages` button, otherwise using `pip`.
+If you're working with Pycharm, then you can download them usinls g `Python Packages` button, otherwise using `pip`.

 ## Lesson steps